 For students that come to either of the Oxford universities, we're eager to partner with you during your time here, looking to give you opportunities to learn, grow, have a go and be mentored.
-Our dream is that you leave here, you can be sent by God into all kinds of areas of society in all kinds of places empowered by him to do all kinds of good stuff!
+Our dream is that you when leave here, you can be sent by God into all kinds of areas of society and into all kinds of places empowered by him to do all kinds of good stuff!
 Read more about our Dream here.

 Connect and grow!

-That's why, as students arrive in Oxford, we encourage them to connect with a church where they will get mentored (aka discipled) and taught and opportunity and community!
+That's why, as students arrive in Oxford, we encourage them to connect with a church where they will get mentored (aka discipled) and taught and find opportunity and community!

 If that's not OCC, but another church, great – we love all the churches in Oxford – but we are really keen that students plug in well *somewhere*!
 You'll get the best out of your time in Oxford if you do!

 For more about our personal mentoring – which we call "personal pastoring" (as The Pastor can't pastor everyone!) – check out this blog.

 Many of the students attending OCC get asked to take leadership roles in Christian unions or other groups.
 We're often asked for advice: "Should I do this thing?"